 A quick guide for the general public to remember

 Both a stroke and a TIA are medical emergencies and need immediate medical attention.
-As a way of helping the general public to become more aware of the symptoms of a stroke or TIA, a simple symptom checklist to remember has been devised and publicised.
-This is to think of the word FAST.
+As a way of helping the general public to become more aware of the symptoms of a stroke or TIA, a simple symptom checklist is to think of the word FAST.
 That is:

 Facial weakness.
 Can the person smile?
 Has their mouth or eye drooped?